ln-komandur/nextcloud-on-ubuntu/README.md

 1. Accept the "Potential Security Risk Ahead" from self signed security certificates that the browser warns about, and Continue

-2. Create an admin user account (and the first user account) for your nextcloud server
+2. Create an admin user account (and the first user account) for the nextcloud server

 3. Give the path to the data folder as /media/all-users-nextcloud-data/ along with credentials for mariaDB, and also enter the new username and password for the nextcloud database. **Note:** The browser WILL show errors because of trusted domains as
       1. apache is already configured to redirect `ServerName 192.168.254.56` to `ServerAlias computername.local` http to https